-- (f) Personal Leave to Care for an Immediate Family or Household Member - (i) An employee is entitled to use up to 10 working days personal leave, including accrued personal leave, each year to care for members of their immediate family or household who are sick and require care and support or who require care due to an unexpected emergency, subject to the conditions set out in this clause. - (ii) Leave may be taken for part of a single day. - (iii) By agreement between an employer and an individual employee, the employee may access an additional amount of their accrued personal leave for the purposes set out in clause (h)(i), beyond the limit set out in clause (f)(i).
-In such circumstances, the employer and the employee are to agree upon the additional amount that may be accessed. - (g) Sole Person Accessing Leave
+- (h) Personal Leave to Care for an Immediate Family or Household Member - (i) An employee is entitled to use up to 73.50 hours personal leave each year to care for members of their immediate family or household who are sick and require care and support or who require care due to an unexpected emergency, subject to the conditions set out in this clause. - (ii) Leave may be taken for part of a single day. - (iii) By agreement between an employer and an individual employee, the employee may access an additional amount of their accrued personal leave for the purposes set out in clause (h)(i), beyond the limit set out in clause (h)(i).
+In such circumstances, the employer and the employee are to agree upon the additional amount that may be accessed.

+(i) Sole Person Accessing Leave